Sundays • 10am - 1pm

 SNAP and Weymouth Food Pantry shoppers receive DOUBLE their dollars back in wooden tokens, up to an additional $20 each market.

-In 2017, shoppers spent $10,855 in Market Bucks - up $3,377.50 or 45 percent from 2016.
-This money went directly into the hands of farmers and small businesses, helping to support the local economy.
-In addition, for every $1.00 in Market Bucks spent, $0.59 cents was used to purchase farm-fresh fruits and vegetables, supporting a healthier Weymouth.
+In 2019, market shoppers in Weymouth spent $10,460 in wooden tokens.
+This money went directly into the hands of Massachusetts' farms and small businesses.
+In addition, for every $1.00 in wooden tokens spent, $0.53 was used to purchase farm-fresh fruits and vegetables, supporting a healthier Weymouth.

 |Why shop fresh and local?|

-There are 3.5 times as many U.S. farmers over the age of 65 as there are under 35.
-Farmers markets provide one of the only low-barrier entry points for new farmers and ranchers, allowing them to start small as they learn and test new products.
-Farmers and ranchers who sell at farmers markets experience lower rates of bankruptcy and farm business failure than growers who market exclusively through wholesale channels.
+There are 3.5x as many U.S. farmers over the age of 65 as there are under 35.
+Farmers markets provide one of the only low-barrier entry points for new farmers.
 50% of farmers selling at markets derive at least half their revenue from market sales.